 Being in a co-taught classroom has many benefits.
 Students can spend more time with the teachers and get more individual attention.
 And with more than one teacher, it’s easier to teach students in smaller groups or one-on-one.

-- Team teaching.
-Both teachers plan lessons and work together to teach students.
-This helps students see the teachers as equals with each other.
+How it helps students: Students see the teachers as equals with each other.
 It also gives students the chance to ask questions and get assistance during a lesson.
-This can be especially helpful for students with accommodations.
+This can be especially helpful for students who struggle with working memory.

-- Station teaching.
+Station teaching.
 Teachers may be responsible for different parts of the lesson plan.
 This allows them to play to their teaching strengths.
-Students are divided into groups and move from one station to the other.
-Or the teachers rotate from group to group.

-- Parallel teaching.
+Parallel teaching.
 The class is split in half, and each teacher takes one group.
-Both groups are taught the same thing but in a different way.

-- Alternative teaching.
-One teacher handles a larger group of students.
-Meanwhile, the other teacher works with a small group on a different lesson or gives more support to struggling learners.
+How it helps students: The other teacher can work with a small group on a different lesson or give more support to struggling learners.

 Co-teaching doesn’t always work perfectly.
-Teachers may disagree on the best strategy for teaching a topic or how to grade a certain student.
-Or one teacher may be more experienced working with students with learning and attention issues, so your child doesn’t get to know the other teacher as well.
+It relies on teachers being able to communicate with each other even when they may disagree on the best strategy for teaching a topic or how to grade a certain student.
+Sometimes one teacher may be more experienced working with students who learn and think differently, so certain students doesn’t get to know some teachers as well as others.